Multiscale-Genomics/mg-rest-tad/README.md

 # mg-rest-tad
-RESTful API to TAD predictions

-# mg-rest-hdf5

-Microservice RESTful API for the querying of HDF5 files that have been generated using the code from the mg-storage-hdf5 scripts
+Microservice RESTful API for the querying of a Cassandra db that had been generated using the code from the mg-process-fastq scripts

 # Requirements
 - Cassandra 3.7+